Last Updated on October 28, 2020

 Most of us grew up with some concept of a flashlight.
 The flashlight in my home growing up was stored in a central location, the kitchen cabinet.
 There was the single light in my house for a lot of years that was the go-to device anytime the power went out, a fuse blew, or the pilot light on the stove needed to be lit again.
 That single flashlight was all we really had until I got a little older and rechargeable flashlights started coming out.
 In my teens, I had my own flashlight for camping trips and playing in the woods behind my house.
 With my flashlight, I thought I was so cool.

 The flashlights of my childhood had a single screw in incandescent bulb and were usually powered by a couple of D-cell batteries.
 If your flashlight was really fancy you had a replacement bulb in the bottom cap under the spring.
 They weren’t bright at all in comparison to the models today, but in the dark, we thought they were awesome.
 Then sometime around the early 80’s, the Maglite started appearing.
 This was a revolution in flashlight design and capabilities and everyone wanted their own.
 The Maglite was very bright and cast a long beam, but it was so heavy though (you needed 4 D-cells) that it could also be used as a weapon or to hold up your car, that they weren’t really practical for more than sitting in that kitchen cabinet or being stored behind the seat in the truck.

-Now, flashlights have experienced a renaissance period of sorts since the advent of LED.
-Flashlights now are smaller, brighter, controlled with microprocessors and use a lot less energy.
+Now, flashlights have experienced a renaissance period of sorts since the advent of LEDs.
+Flashlights now are smaller, brighter, controlled with microprocessors, and use a lot less energy.
 These new models are compact enough to easily be carried every day (hence EDC) and offer a lot of advantages for the prepper.

 What is a tactical flashlight?